 This class is an optional additional class for percussion students.
-It will be used to work on fundamentals, music theory, and instrumental technique.
-Percussion Ensemble literature will also be performed and all performances are required.
+Percussion Ensemble literature will be performed and all performances are required.
 Participation in this class requires that a student be currently enrolled in a concert band class, as these are considered core music classes.
+Membership is based on audition results and selection by the band directors.